Helpful Tips for Putting Up Your Christmas Lights

 Don't Overload Your Circuits

 Each year, thousands of house fires are caused by Christmas lights that had a short in the wiring, or just simply because of someone overloading their circuits.
 Here's a hint, if all of the lights in your house dim when you turn your lights on, you have overloaded your circuits.
 No more than 1400 watts should be on a circuit.
 Check your Christmas lights to see how many watts they put out.
-Also, try not to plug too many lights in to each other.
-Again, safety first.

-Use Landscape Net Lighting
+Use Net Lighting

 Getting Design Ideas